elysium-suite/aeacus/README.md

 1. __Set up the environment.__
     - Put your __config__ in `/opt/aeacus/scoring.conf` or`C:\aeacus\scoring.conf`.
-    - Run `./aeacus configure` to launch GUI tool for configuring vulnerabilities, only for Linux :(
+    - Run `./aeacus configure` to launch GUI tool for configuring vulnerabilities (Linux only)
         - _Don't have a config?
 See the example at the bottom of this README._

     - Put your __README data__ in `ReadMe.conf`.